jrdegbe/thamesthrive-api/docs/ai/templates/plugin_docs.md

 # General context

-Tracardi plugins are used in workflows.
+ThamesThrive plugins are used in workflows.
 They are sometimes called actions or action plugins.
 Workflow passes data form plugin to plugin via its input and output ports.
 Plugin may have one input port and many output ports.

 Workflow has internal state.
 It can be referenced byt the dot notation.
-In short, dot notation is a way of referencing data in Tracardi.
+In short, dot notation is a way of referencing data in ThamesThrive.
 It is used to access data from the internal state of the workflow, such as the event, profile, payload, flow, session, and memory.
 It is written in the form of <source>@< path.to.data>, where the source is the type of data you are referencing and the path is a string of keys that indicate where the data is located.
 Class DotAccessor is used to access dot notated data.
 Usually the DotAccessor dict is returned by `self._get_dot_accessor(payload)`.
 DotAccessor extends dict and acts as dict.

-Workflow can also execute UX plugins that in return will inject some javascript to the page where the Tracardi integration script is placed.
+Workflow can also execute UX plugins that in return will inject some javascript to the page where the ThamesThrive integration script is placed.

 # How the code is organized: